probonopd/MiniDexed/README.md

 ## Acknowledgements

 * [dcoredump](https://github.com/dcoredump) for https://codeberg.org/dcoredump/MicroDexed, a Dexed port to a microcontroller
-* [rsta2](https://github.com/rsta2) for https://github.com/rsta2/circle, the library to run code on bare betal Raspberry Pi (without a Linux kernel or operating system)
+* [rsta2](https://github.com/rsta2) for the initial code and for https://github.com/rsta2/circle, the library to run code on bare betal Raspberry Pi (without a Linux kernel or operating system)
 * [smuehlst](https://github.com/smuehlst) for https://github.com/smuehlst/circle-stdlib, a version with Standard C and C++ library support